rakuten-team2-django/rakuten-team2-project/README.md

 - good points
 - areas for improvement if you were to improve on your own in the future, what would you like to do?

+### advice

+For example, if you are presenting to your company's senior management, you should ask,
+"How much impact will this have on the company's market share?"
+"How much revenue can we generate?"
+"What is the future growth potential?"

 ## [individual presentation]

 - maximum 2 minutes per person